-We are no longer interested in the classical physics and are, certainly, not trying to suggest that there is a classical φ in the synapse that oscillates ~ 1015 times a sec.
+We are no longer interested in the classical physics and are, certainly, not trying to suggest that there is a classical φ in the synapse that oscillates $\sim 10^{15}$ times a second.
 That would be ridiculous. $\psi(\varphi, t)$ simply tells us the likelihood of finding a particular value of φ were it to be measured.
 And this will affect how the brain functions.

-Let us imagine a scenario in which there is an action potential propagating down our axon towards a synapse that is in $\psi(\varphi)$.
+Let us imagine a scenario in which there is an action potential propagating down an axon towards a synapse that is in $\psi(\varphi)$.
 We envision action potentials as purely classical things.
 When it arrives at the synapse it must decide what to do.
 Since it is a classical object it will have to perform a quantum measurement to determine the value of φ .
 If it finds a very small value, things go on as usual.
-Suppose its potential difference is large enough to allow it to fire the synapse and proceed down the next neuron.
 But suppose it measures a φ that is large and opposite in sign.
 The net potential difference would then be reduced.
 The action potential may find itself unable to fire the synapse and will stop there.
-Or, suppose the action potential is too small to fire the synapse by itself.
-But it might find that φ is large and of the same sign.
-It then might be able to fire the synapse and proceed on its way.
-The value it finds for φ is, of course, determined randomly.
+If the synapse does fire, the resulting synaptic potential would, likewise, be augmented or reduced.
+The value found for φ is, of course, determined randomly.
 The overall effect is to introduce an element of randomness into the process of neurotransmission.
-Some strong action potentials will, sometimes, fail to cross a synapse although we would expect them to.
-Some weak ones might get across although we would expect them not to.
+Action potentials will, sometimes, fail to cross a synapse although we would expect them to.
+Other times they would get across even though we might not expect them to.

 When a measurement is performed and φ found to be φ_0 , the wave function of the synapse will want to collapse into a state with no uncertainty in φ .
 The uncertainty in p would then be infinite.
 The state of the synapse would instantly evolve into one where there would be an equal probability of a new measurement giving any result for φ (even physically impossible ones).
 This situation is almost as "absurd" as the 'green-red' qualia.
-We suppose that, for the animal in question, this would correspond to an indefinite, mixed, state of consciousness.
-Let $\{\psi_a(\varphi)\}$ denote the set of all admissible $\psi(\varphi)$ s. \mathfrak{S} would project the (inadmissible) state into one of the $\psi_a(\varphi)$ with a relative probability given by $|\psi_a(\varphi_0)|^2$.
-Here we encounter a real example where \mathfrak{S} does, in fact, function to allow the brain to continue its quantum mechanical operations (although quantum decoherence is not involved).
+Let $\{\psi_a(\varphi)\}\$ denote the set of all admissible $\psi(\varphi)$ s. $\mathfrak S$ would project the (inadmissible) state into one of the $\psi_a(\varphi)$ with a relative probability given by $|\psi_a(\varphi_0)|^2$.
+Since each synapse constitutes its own, independent, Hilbert space, we do not think that \$\sigma\$ would affect any other synapses (provided they were already in admissible states).
+Here we encounter a real example where \$\mathcal{S}\$ does, in fact, function to allow the brain to continue its quantum mechanical operations (although quantum decoherence is not involved).
 There are thought to be up to 10^{15} synapses in a human brain.
 If each synapse encounters an action potential 10 times a second, \mathfrak{S} would have to project the system every 10^{-16} sec.
 We also mention that several other models have been proposed that try to impute quantum mechanical properties to synapses ([7], [8]).